WORK ACCIDENTSWork Injury

 TPD benefits are intended to provide compensation for any partial disability resulting from your work injury.
 This may apply to your injury if your doctor has released you to return to work with restrictions.
 The amount of TPD benefits you receive will depend on the severity of your impairment and how it affects your earning capacity.

 It is important to note that there are certain limitations on wage replacement benefits, such as maximum weekly benefit amounts and limits on the duration of benefits.
 If you are having difficulty receiving wage replacement benefits through workers’ compensation, it is important to seek the advice of an experienced workers’ compensation attorney who can help you navigate the claims process and ensure that you receive the benefits to which you are entitled.
-Contact Long & Greenberg today to schedule your free consultation!

 Get a free callback